strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/sapper.md

 ## POST Request your collection type

-Execute a `POST` request on the `restaurant` Collection Type in order to create a restaurant.
+Execute a `POST` request on the `restaurant` collection type in order to create a restaurant.

-Be sure that you activated the `create` permission for the `restaurant` Collection Type and the `find` permission fot the `category` Collection type.
+Be sure that you activated the `create` permission for the `restaurant` collection type and the `find` permission fot the `category` Collection type.

 In this example a `japanese` category has been created which has the id: 3.